 There are several steps to getting set up in CAQH which I will review.
 Not having a properly completed CAQH application can potentially delay your enrollment with the insurance companies.
 It takes LONG ENOUGH to get credentialed.
 Therefore, don’t give anyone a reason to take even more time!

 Here is the 411 on the CAQH Application and Credentialing process:

 - Obtain your CAQH ID (this can take 2-3 business days – the ID will come via email)

 - Set up your secure username and password

-- Complete the online application and send in required documentation – this will be information like a copy of your licences, a copy of your malpractice insurance, etc.
+- Complete the online application and send in the required documentation – this will be information like a copy of your licenses, a copy of your malpractice insurance, etc.